Skip to content ↓

 (polite, kind, important)

-Make something to share with the communi (e.g. Xmas decorations for the community tree)
+Make something to share with the community (e.g. biscuits for the elderly)

-Write letters to the mayor to find out about projects we can take part in
+Write letters to the mayor/council to find out about projects we can take part in

 Help the homeless (Canaan trust)